merenlab/anvio.org/_posts/2022-02-07-working-with-minified-states.md

 {% include IMAGE path="/images/working-with-state/infantgut.png" caption="Our infant gut circlephylogram" %}

+Before we get start making changes, let's go ahead and save our current (untouched) state as default.
+We bring up the __settings__ panel and click the 'save state' button.
 Wonderful!
 Now let's say we've worked for a while within the interactive interface.
 We've binned some areas of interest and changed some layout settings, and now we'd like to save our changes to state.
-We bring up the __settings__ pane and click the 'save state' button.
 We're so thrilled we name our new state __my_perfect_figure__ and hit save.
 What just happened under the hood?
 Anvi'o serialized all of your session's display settings and saved them to the _states_ table in your pan/profile db.
 Let's see what that looks like!

 ## Examining your state data